MikeDev75015/mongodb-pipeline-builder/Readme.md

 ## `GetResult()`

 <p style="font-size: 15px;">
-is an asynchronous method that provides a very easy way to use your aggregation pipelines on a target (collection, or a mongoose model having the aggregate method).</p>
+is an asynchronous method that provides a very easy way to use your aggregation pipelines on a target (collection or mongoose model having the aggregation method) with or without paging.</p>

 ### `Example (in an asynchronous parent method):`
 <p style="font-size: 15px;">